 Those courses numbered 400-499 which has been approved for graduate credit are designated by the letter G following the course numbers, e.g., 475(G).
+Students taking 400-level (G) courses are required to complete extra work in addition to existing course requirements.
 A graduate student may not receive graduate credit for any course in which freshmen or sophomores are enrolled.
 Those courses designated 500-699 do not carry this notation, but are open only to graduate students.